-According to the dictionary, the adjective "niche” denotes or relates to products, services, or interests that appeal to a small, specialized section of the population.
+According to the dictionary, the adjective "niche" indicates products, services or interests that appeal to a small, specialised section of people.

-What does it mean for perfumery?
-It seems like the perfume industry has really embraced this adjective, making it the new buzzword.
-I don't know any other industry where the adjective "niche" is used so often.
-I’ve never heard of niche restaurants, hairdressers, DJ’s or shoe stores for instance.
+It seems that the perfume industry has really embraced this adjective, making it the new buzz word for several years now.
+I don't know of any other industry where the adjective "niche" is used so often.
+For example, have you ever heard of niche restaurants, hairdressers, DJs or shoe shops?

-There is no official definition of niche perfume, but the following distinctions are usually made:
+There is no official definition of niche perfume, but commonly, a distinction is being made between :

-Designer perfumes: perfumes from (larger) companies, mostly fashion houses.
-These brands offer much more than perfume, which is actually just a (profitable) 'by-product'.
-The perfumes are mainly created by external perfumers.
+The perfumes of these brands are mainly created by external perfumers.
 They can be self-employed, but are usually employed by large, international 'fragrance producers' such as Firmenich, Givaudan or IFF.
 The first two groups are Swiss, by the way.

-Niche perfumes: perfumes from (smaller) companies who only produce perfume (and possibly other scented articles such as candles).
-For the creation of their perfumes, they usually rely on external perfumers.
+Perfumes from (smaller) companies that only make perfume (and sometimes other scented products such as candles).
+They usually hire external perfumers for the creation of their perfumes.

-Indie perfumes: perfumes of very small brands of which the owner is also the 'nose' or perfumer.
+Perfumes from very small brands where the owner is also the 'nose' or perfumer.
 Indie stands for Independent.
-They are not dependent on external 'noses'.
+They are therefore not dependent on external 'noses'.

 How niche is niche?